Notes on the Geography of Pakistan: Rural Punjab

 A "pucca nucca," or well-built channel divider.
 A little mud and the circular plug can be moved from one side to the other.
 Will the farmers take turns, as they are supposed to?
 It seems that Pakistani farmers are more disciplined than those to the east, perhaps because farmers know that a man who feels dishonored is likely to take lethal corrective action.

-Excess irrigation has brought the water-table to the surface, where the water evaporates and leaves a salt crust, white as snow.
+Not that the systems work perfectly.
+Excess irrigation has brought the water-table to the surface here.
+The water evaporates and leaves a salt crust, white as snow.